Communication Lesson Plans for Elementary, Middle, and High School: The BIG list of communication activities for

 - Place the context first: The end goal is to learn how to communicate more effectively during tough conversations where both parties are emotionally triggered and the conversation is about a life-or-death issue.
 (Is anything at work truly life-or-death?
 Maybe, but you know what I mean.)

-- Have fun with the activities in the first part – acknowledge that communication activities can be simplistic when done in isolation.
+- Have fun with the communication activities in the first part – acknowledge that communication activities can be simplistic when done in isolation.
 But, they prove a point by isolating specific components of communication in an extreme way.
 (Yes, we’ll never have to describe a drawing to someone else in a different room, but what can we learn about communicating clearly, anyway?
 How could we communicate better in a way that gets the message across?)

 - Focus on the workplace video examples.
 You can be assertive and do everything right sometimes… and still not get your point across.
 Then, what?